 Managing Threats and Business Disruption Risk

 As many experienced in early 2020, when the WHO declared a global pandemic, unexpected business disruption risk can come from anywhere and impact every part of your company, from operational efficiency to ROI.
-Disruption means your business’s ability to continue as expected or planned — any threat, risk, or event that interrupts your company’s processes or operations.
+Disruption means your business’s ability to continue as expected or planned is compromised.

 Exposure to these threats can seem overwhelming, especially without proper policies and solutions to detect and protect your business from them.
 However, you can’t mitigate what you don’t understand.
 So the first step in effectively preventing business disruption due to a threat begins with understanding the risks that leave you vulnerable to it, so you can proactively strategize a threat protection plan.